 - Enthusiasm for living in community and working collaboratively

 - Cultural sensitivity and commitment to dismantling systems of oppression

 - Permaculture experience or PDC Certification is a plus

 - LGBTQ+ folks and BIPOC are encouraged to apply

 This position is approximately 30 hours per week, with some weeks being more.
 The successful candidate is self-directed and thrives with a shifting workload.
 In addition to the 30 hours per week commitment, we all share in community responsibilities and dinners.
 The person hired for this position will live and work in the Quail Springs community setting, where there are anywhere from 10-25 other people living and working on the land.
 The site is remote, with limited communications (no cell reception and the internet and phone service are limited to the central office area).

 Please take care to fully fill out our online application so we may best get to know you.
 If your application is approved, we will set up interviews.
 We are hard-working folks, so please be patient with our response time!
 But also don’t hesitate to check back in on the status of your application.

 Before a final hiring decision is made, candidates are asked to come out to Quail Springs for a final interview and site visit to be sure of a mutually good fit.

 Please let us know if you have any questions.
 We look forward to reviewing your application!

-Please let us know if you have any questions about this opportunity or the application.
+Please let us know below if you have any questions about this position.